Ghana, crafted traditions

 Kente Weaving in Ho

-Kente is a Ghanaian luxury fabric and Thompson is a Master weaver.
+Kente is a Ghanaian luxury fabric and Thompson (photo below 2nd to right) is a Master weaver.
 Base in Ho in the beautiful Volta Region, Thompson is head of the Weaving Association and he, along with his team, create intricate woven masterpieces from fine cotton threads.

 Impact?